You can use the

 ONLINEstate, without operator intervention.
 In this situation, the member is considered by the group as the same incarnation.

-group_replication_autorejoin_triessystem variable, which is available from MySQL 8.0.16, to make the member automatically try to rejoin the group at this point.
-From MySQL 8.0.21, this feature is activated by default and the member makes three auto-rejoin attempts.
+group_replication_autorejoin_triesto make the member try to rejoin the group automatically at this point.
+This feature is active by default in MySQL 8.2, and the member makes three auto-rejoin attempts.
 If the auto-rejoin procedure does not succeed or is not attempted, the expelled member then follows the exit action specified by

 The waiting period before expelling a member only applies to members that have previously been active in the group.
 Non-members that were never active in the group do not get this waiting period and are removed after the initial detection period because they took too long to join.